ggcooper/chartjs-plugin-annotation/README.md

 	// Fill color
 	backgroundColor: 'green',

+	// Radius of label rectangle, default below
+	cornerRadius: 6,

+	//
+	// Label for Box - deaults to center justified w/ horizontal text.
+	//
+	label: {
+		// Font family of text, inherits from global
+		fontFamily: "sans-serif",

+		// Font size of text, inherits from global
+		fontSize: 12,

+		// Font style of text, default below
+		fontStyle: "bold",

+		// Font color of text, default below
+		fontColor: "#fff",

+		// Padding of label to add left/right, default below
+		xPadding: 6,

+		// Padding of label to add top/bottom, default below
+		yPadding: 6,

+		// Anchor position of label on line, can be one of: center [future support: top, bottom, left, right,].
+Default below.
+		justification: "center",

+		// Anchor position of label on line, can be one of: horizonal [future support: vertical].
+Default below.
+		direction: "horizonal",

+		// Adjustment along x-axis (left-right) of label relative to above number (can be negative)
+		// For horizontal lines positioned left or right, negative values move
+		// the label toward the edge, and negative values toward the center.
+		xAdjust: 0,

+		// Adjustment along y-axis (top-bottom) of label relative to above number (can be negative)
+		// For vertical lines positioned top or bottom, negative values move
+		// the label toward the edge, and negative values toward the center.
+		yAdjust: 0,

+		// Whether the label is enabled and should be displayed
+		enabled: false,

+		// Text to display in label - default is null
+		content: "Test label"
+	},

 	// Mouse event handlers - be sure to enable the corresponding events in the
 	// annotation events array or the event handler will not be called.